victormeloasm/k-balanced-binary-search-tree/README.md

-Certainly!
-Below is a sample README.md file for a GitHub repository explaining the k-balanced binary search tree implementation in C:

----

 # K-Balanced Binary Search Tree in C

 This repository contains a C implementation of a k-balanced binary search tree.
 A k-balanced binary search tree is a data structure where the heights of any two sibling subtrees differ by at most a factor of k.